-With summer and fall registration just a few weeks away, now is the time for students who are thinking of changing a major to investigate the options more closely.
+With summer and fall registration just a few weeks away, now is the time for students who are thinking of changing their major to investigate their options more closely.
 Many programs do not accept major changes during registration due to the high volume of students needing registration assistance.
 With that in mind, it can be beneficial for students to begin conversations with their advisor now.

 There are several considerations for students to think about prior to changing their major.
 First, students should embrace the ârightâ reasons for selecting an alternative major.
 For example, the student may have initially selected a major based upon someone elseâs suggestion - a relative or a guidance counselor, for example.
 Now is the perfect opportunity for the student to choose a major based upon what the student finds interesting, motivating, and perhaps more suitable academically.
 Students are encouraged to meet with an advisor for more detailed information on particular programs.

 There are also âwrongâ reasons for changing majors.
 Namely, students often change their major thinking it means more lucrative future or perhaps itâs academically easier.
 Others may change due to peer pressure or feel that they must obtain an engineering degree when, in fact, they are much better suited for a non-engineering degree.